This post originally appeared on Vaccines Work.

 Although treatment drugs, such as antiretrovirals, have seen great advances and price drops since the 1990s, and prevention campaigns have had broad success, there is still no vaccine for HIV/AIDS.

-HIV is particularly tricky to catch as it has developed ways to evade the body’s defense mechanisms, meaning the traditional vaccine approach just won’t work.
+HIV is particularly tricky to catch as it has developed ways to evade the body’s defence mechanisms, meaning the traditional vaccine approach just won’t work.
 Scientists are therefore getting more creative in their work to make an effective vaccine.

 Bill Gates recently announced that malaria will be his next target for disease eradication once polio has been dealt with.
 It should come as no surprise then that a malaria vaccine could be right around the corner, which is great news for the 207 million people infected by this disease every year.